 2. Earl of Sandwich-Disney Springs

-Earl of Sandwich is not just any old sandwich shop.
+Another of Disney World’s best quick-service restaurants is Earl of Sandwich.
+This is not just any old sandwich shop.
 It has mastered the art of sandwich making.
 This Disney Springs favorite has nestled all the best flavor combinations together between two pieces of bread to give you a party in your mouth.
 Don’t let the long lines scare you away.
 They are proof of the awesome level of food being made at Earl of Sandwich.
 Plus, they move quickly.
 My family has become such fans of Earl of Sandwich that we now make a special visit to Disney Springs at least once per trip just to eat here.
 To learn more details, see my review of Earl of Sandwich.

 3. Columbia Harbour House-Magic Kingdom